-Carjacking suspect shot by police in Spanaway after car hits home, catches on fire
+Carjacking suspect fatally shot by police in Spanaway after car hits home, catches on fire

-A carjacking suspect was killed early this morning in an officer-involved shooting, according to the Pierce County Sheriff’s Office.
+A carjacking suspect was killed early this morning in Spanaway in an officer-involved shooting, according to the Pierce County Sheriff’s Office.

-A carjacking suspect was killed in Spanaway in an officer-involved shooting about 5 a.m., according to the Pierce County Sheriff’s Office.
+A carjacking suspect was shot and killed in Spanaway by deputies a little before 5 a.m.
+Friday, according to the Pierce County Sheriff’s Office.

-The “armed carjacker” crashed into a home, with the vehicle catching fire, said a sheriff’s office tweet.
+As neighbors in 18900 block of 23rd Avenue Court East were getting up to go to work they reported “a man in the street ranting and waving a handgun around,” said Detective Ed Troyer, spokesman for the sheriff’s office.

-The shooting took place in the 18900 block of 23rd Avenue Court East.
+He said the suspect also tried to get into some of the neighbors’ cars, “confronted some people,” and managed to carjack one vehicle.

 Most Read Stories